devaos/vagrant-boxer-example/README.md

 The [use-box-from-catalog](use-box-from-catalog) directory shows an example second project that wishes to use the base box you created.

+See the [README](use-box-from-catalog/README.md) in that directory for more info.

 This is very simple, the `Vagrantfile` is the only thing you need to look at, and in particular these 2 lines: